mike-ward/mike-ward.github.io/_posts/2014-09-09-introducing-nancy-markdown-blog.md

 I wanted to write my blog posts in [Markdown](http://daringfireball.net/projects/markdown/syntax).
 I write my GitHub docs and [Stack Overflow](http://stackoverflow.com) questions in Markdown, so why not my blog posts?
 I also wanted to lose my dependency on [Windows Live Writer](http://www.wikiwand.com/en/Windows_Live_Writer).
 Live Writer is a (very) nice program for authoring, but it hasn't been updated in a long time.
 I get this feeling it might go away soon.

-My goal for Nancy.Markdown.Blog was to make it minimal and relatively opinionated.
+My goal for Nancy.Markdown.Blog was to make it minimal.
 I figure since you're a programmer, you can add whatever fluff is needed for your application.
 From my perspective, a blog engine needs to to three things.

 - Render content from storage
 - Provide navigation